hazelcast/hazelcast-jet/site/docs/design-docs/015-mqtt-connector.md

 The sink uses sync client to publish the messages.
 Any error/exception encountered while publishing the messages will fail the job.
-User can configure the retrying of the messages by providing a retry function.
+User can configure the retrying of the messages by providing a retry-strategy.
-The retry function accepts a `MqttException`, current try count and returns the wait time before trying to send the message again.
-Any non-positive value means that the sink should not retry the message and fail the job.